 - Medications: Cats can be allergic to flea medication, shampoos, and even vaccinations.

 - Cleaning products: Detergents, floor cleaners, and disinfecting sprays can all cause allergies in cats.

 - Perfume: Strong perfumes and colognes can be irritating in their own right, but some cats have allergies to them.

 - Smoke: Just like other inhalants, some cats are allergic to cigarette smoke as well as other types of smoke.

 - Various surfaces: Fabrics, rubbers, and plastics are all types of surfaces that a cat can be allergic to.
 Some beds, food dishes, and floor mats may be problems for cats that have allergies to these specific surfaces.

 Diagnosing Allergies in Cats

-It can be difficult to discover what a cat is allergic to.
-Elimination diets and exclusion trials with different cleaning products, food dishes, beds, and medications may be necessary to discover what causes an allergic reaction if it isn't obvious.
-Some blood and skin tests are available for detecting some kinds of allergens.
+It can be difficult to pinpoint what a cat is allergic to.
+Elimination diets and exclusion trials with different cleaning products, food dishes, beds, and medications may be necessary to discover what causes an allergic reaction if the trigger isn't obvious.
+Some blood and skin tests are available for detecting certain allergens.

 Depending on what type of allergy your cat has, the treatment will vary.
-Eliminating the allergen from your cat's environment is ideal for treating an allergy but is of course not always possible.
-Occasionally long term medications or allergy therapies may be indicated for your cat depending on the severity of symptoms and the cause of the allergy.
+Eliminating the allergen from your cat's environment is ideal for treating the allergy.
+Antihistamines or other medications may be indicated for your cat depending on the severity of symptoms and the cause of the allergy.